 Companies that are certifying a new product or a modification need to comply with the requirements set by the aviation authorities (EASA, FAA).
 The safety engineers have to assess the potential failures to ensure the inverse relationship between the probability and the severity of the effects of each function failure (i.e. AMC2X.1309 for aircrafts).

 In DMD Solutions, we have identified what we think are the main safety-related pitfalls to avoid when planning for the certification during all phases of the V-diagram.
-The goal is to optimize the processes to comply with both time constraint and efficient management of the workload in the race of the certification.
+The goal is to optimize the processes to comply with both time constraint and efficient management of the workload in the race for certification.

-If your company has a product is in the certification phase, keep reading and learn the main safety-related pitfalls to be avoided with the 3 example scenarios below.
+If your company has a product in the certification phase, keep reading and learn the main safety-related pitfalls to be avoided with the 3 example scenarios below.

 1. Start the reliability and safety analysis early!

-It is important to keep the iteration process between design and verification at the lowest level considering criticality and effort by realizing preliminary assessments to detect safety issues in the early phase of the design.
+It is important to keep the iteration process between design and verification at the lowest level considering criticality and effort by realizing preliminary assessments to detect safety issues in the early phases of the design.

 Preliminary assessments (see PSSA, FMEA, PFTA on ARP-4761A) are used to qualitatively verify system compliance and used to develop certification documentation (FTA, SSA…) with the completed design.
 As they say: “The early bird gets the worm!”